 Between 2001 and 2005, researchers Rutgers University studied crime data from the nearby Newark Police Department.
 Their final verdict?
 Residential burglar alarm systems decrease crime.
 In fact, even having a burglar alarm at one house makes the surrounding area less enticing for burglars, without displacing the crime to other neighborhoods (in other words, burglars see a security system and tend to give up).
 Dr. Seungmug Lee, Associate Professor of Criminology and Criminal Justice at the University of Texas at Arlington wrote of the Rutgers study,

-“In short, a burglar alarm as a target-hardening measure of situational crime prevention, not only protects the home without displaying burglary to nearby houses, but, in fact, also provides these other houses with protection from burglars.”
+“In short, a burglar alarm as a target-hardening measure of situational crime prevention, not only protects the home without displacing burglary to nearby houses, but, in fact, also provides these other houses with protection from burglars.”

 Talk about killing two birds with one stone!